 Winner: Google Pixel 4

-On paper, the Pixel 4 doesn’t look as capable, with a dual-lens main camera that combines a 12.2-megapixel lens with an f/1.7 aperture and a 16-megapixel telephoto lens with an f/2.4 aperture.
-But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware and that may prove to be the case again.
+On paper, the Pixel 4 doesn’t look as capable, with a dual-lens main camera that combines a 12.2MP lens with an f/1.7 aperture and a 16MP telephoto lens with an f/2.4 aperture.
+But in the past, it has been Google’s superior image processing that has enabled it to get better results from inferior hardware, and that’s arguably the case again.
 The Pixel also has amazing low-light capability and a really pleasing portrait mode.
-The iPhone has a 12-megapixel front-facing camera, while the Pixel makes do with an 8-megapixel lens, though it does have a larger aperture to let in more light.
+The iPhone has a 12MP front-facing camera, while the Pixel makes do with an 8MP lens, though it does have a larger aperture to let in more light.

-With Pixel 4, you’ll get Android 10 with Google’s latest apps and services fully integrated.
+With Pixel 4, you’ll get Android 11 with Google’s latest apps and services fully integrated.
 It’s the most accessible and slick version of Android you can use.
-With the iPhone 11 Pro, you get iOS 13, which offers a similarly easy and enjoyable experience.
+With the iPhone 11 Pro, you get iOS 14, which offers a similarly easy and enjoyable experience while adding some great new features for iOS, such as home screen widgets and an App Library.
 Whether you prefer Android or iOS is likely based on which one you’re used to.
 With gesture navigation and a world of great games and apps, the two platforms have never been closer than they are in these two phones.

 They can’t be separated on updates either because Google and Apple roll out security patches and version updates swiftly.
 Pixel phones are the only Android phones that match Apple’s iPhones on this score.

-Face unlock is new for the Pixel 4, but it brings Google’s phone into line with Face ID on the iPhone.
-Apple’s device doesn’t have too many other standout special features, since Apple tends to focus on the core experience, but you might point to the U1 chip, which is just used to improve AirDrop right now, but may grow more useful in the near future.
+Face Unlock was a new feature introduced by the Pixel 4, bringing Google’s phone in-line with Face ID on the iPhone.
+Apple’s device doesn’t have too many other standout special features since Apple tends to focus on the core experience, but you might point to the U1 chip, which is still used largely to improve AirDrop at the moment but may grow more useful in the near future.

 Winner: Google Pixel 4

-This is one of the closest competitions we’ve ever had and that’s a testament to the quality of flagship phones today.
-Apple’s iPhone 11 Pro is an exceptional device that offers more power and stamina, and superior video capture capability.
-Google’s Pixel 4 matches the iPhone in most areas, or comes very close, possibly surpassing it for still photography, but we love the high refresh rate in the screen and it also offers unique features like air gestures, and the best voice assistant experience you can get right now, all while coming in $200 cheaper.
+This is one of the most nail-biting competitions we’ve ever experienced, and that just proves the quality of flagship phones available in today’s world.
+Apple’s iPhone 11 Pro is an extraordinary tool that gives more power and endurance, plus excellent video filming capability.
+Google’s Pixel 4 equals the iPhone in many areas — or at least comes very close — and perhaps surpasses it when it comes to still photography.
+In addition, we adore the high refresh rate in the display, and it provides novel features like air gestures and the most dependable voice assistant experience you can get at the current.
+And it does all of this while coming in at the more affordable price of $200.

-The thing is, this decision will be easy for many people: If you’ve been using an iPhone, you’ll want an 11 Pro, if you’ve been using a Pixel, you’ll want the Pixel 4.
-If you’re not wedded to either, you might want to go for the iPhone since it has a significantly better battery life.
+The truth is, this choice will be clear for most people: If you’ve been working with an iPhone for a while, you’ll probably want an 11 Pro; if you’ve been using a Pixel for the last year or so, you’ll most likely want the Pixel 4.
+If you’re not married to either, you may want to opt for the iPhone 11 Pro because the limited battery life of the Pixel 4 might be a deal-breaker for you.